dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 }
 ```

-This code example retrieves the currently selected elephant in the `CollectionView`, and navigates to the `elephantdetails` route, passing `elephantName` and `elephantLocation` as query parameters.
+This code example retrieves the currently selected elephant in the <xref:Microsoft.Maui.Controls.CollectionView>, and navigates to the `elephantdetails` route, passing `elephantName` and `elephantLocation` as query parameters.

 To receive multiple items of data, the class that represents the page being navigated to, or the class for the page's `BindingContext`, can be decorated with a `QueryPropertyAttribute` for each string-based query parameter: